 Looking for a tried and true review game?

 Even if you aren’t itching for one, your students probably would love it.
-Sarah Sherry, adjunct faculty in Dental Hygiene, uses one of the tools recommended at the conference, Kahoot, to create quizzes for the class to take via smartphone in class.
+Sarah Sherry, Dental Hygiene, uses one of the tools recommended at the conference, Kahoot, to create quizzes for the class to take via smartphone in class.
 Kahoot allows students to compete with one another individually or in small groups to see how many questions they can answer correctly.
 Faculty create questions to review essential material, and students can join the game by simply going to the webpage and entering a pin number.
 Students can play on a laptop, tablet, or smartphone; if students don’t have smart phones, partners or small groups work well.
 Students may opt to download the free Kahoot app if the instructor uses the tool frequently.
 A discussion of the answer choices prompts students to look through lecture notes and texts to find supporting information.
 A display of the players or teams with the most correct answers keeps the game competitive.
 Kahoot is based on research carried out by Professor Alf Inge Wang and his colleagues at the Norwegian University of Science and Technology (NTNU) and has been growing in popularity since its launch in 2013, so many students are familiar with the format and find it easy to use.

 Ready to give students a way to interact the material as it is presented?

 You may have never heard of a backchannel, but you have probably experienced one in social media.
 And if you haven’t, most of your students have, but likely not in the classroom.
-Jasmine Coleman, adjunct faculty in Chemistry, uses a newer tool, TodaysMeet, to allow students to post questions and comments as information is presented in order to keep students actively engaged and interacting with the material.
+Jasmine Coleman, Chemistry, uses a newer tool, TodaysMeet, to allow students to post questions and comments as information is presented in order to keep students actively engaged and interacting with the material.
 Jasmine has used this tool during student presentations to help students to stay focused and generate reactions, connections, and questions for post-presentation discussions.
 Much like social media platforms that students are accustomed to, this live-streaming tool allows students to post comments to a live chat that during a presentation, allowing other students to read and respond to their posts.
 Jasmine explained that this type of interactive discussion is called a backchannel, or a conversation that takes place alongside the main presentation or activity.
 Faculty can create a room and invite students to join a backchannel discussion by sharing a web address, link, or QR code for students to login.
 When the discussion ends and the room closes, faculty can still access or share the transcript and may choose to use it as a guide for further discussion.

 Want to help your students learn how to transform our world?

-Cindy Miller, adjunct faculty in Computer Information Systems, shared that the “Building a Better World: Service Initiatives that Make Sense” workshop at the conference identified the United Nations’ Sustainable Development (UNSD) Goals related to setting goals to end poverty, protect the planet, and ensure prosperity for all.
+Cindy Miller, Computer Information Systems, shared that the “Building a Better World: Service Initiatives that Make Sense” workshop at the conference identified the United Nations’ Sustainable Development (UNSD) Goals related to setting goals to end poverty, protect the planet, and ensure prosperity for all.
 “Different pedagogical classroom strategies were introduced on how students can become more engaged through active learning by describing a potential problem, critically evaluate information, and apply their learned knowledge within their classroom environment,” shared Cindy.
 “This workshop provided me with ideas that can be integrated in my computer information system course designs on how information technology has impacted diversity in the classroom.
 By incorporating different elements into my course work, I can try to present information to students so they can become more engaged within their community or to be involved with various environmental or social initiatives which can dually support Harper’s mission statement.”

 FALCON conference attendees remarked on the benefits of conferences like these for exposure to new ideas and tools and the theories behind them.
 We can certainly expect to hear more from this group as they seek to start some new Communities of Practice to continue to explore their ideas.